AdobeDocs/commerce-pwa-studio/src/pages/integrations/live-search/index.md

 - <pwa-root>/packages/venia-concept/local-intercept.js

-For a scaffolded project the file can be found directly at the root of the project.
+In scaffolded projects, you'll find the file at the project root.

-To render the Live Search units on your PWA storefront, use the methods described below.
+Use the following methods to render Live Search components on your PWA storefront.

 ### Render Live Search popover component